 Businesses operate in a complex economic, legal, and regulatory environment that creates challenges and opportunities.
 Companies across industry sectors are seeking strategies appropriate for the economic environment, as well as greater operational efficiencies.
 To accomplish these objectives, they gather, analyze, and use information to ensure that business decisions are well-informed.
 In addition, as markets have become global, companies have the opportunity to expand their presence throughout the world, which can expose them to increased competition and the uncertainties of foreign operations.
 Further, companies rely on technological and business innovations to improve efficiency, thus increasing the importance of strategically analyzing their businesses and developing and protecting new technology.
 The increasing complexity and changing nature of the business environment prompt governments to modify their regulatory strategies.
-These changes in the regulatory environment and the evolving regulatory posture have led to frequent litigation and interaction with government agencies.
+These changes in the regulatory environment ad the evolving regulatory posture have led to frequent litigation and interaction with government agencies.
 Furthermore, as the general business and regulatory environment becomes more complex, private litigation has also become more complicated, protracted, expensive, and important to the parties involved.

 As a result, companies rely on sophisticated economic and financial analyses to solve complex problems and improve decision-making.
 Economic and financial models provide the tools necessary to analyze a variety of issues confronting businesses, such as the interpretation of sales data, effects of price changes, valuation of assets, assessment of competitors' activities, evaluation of new products, and analysis of supply limitations.
 Governments also rely on economic and finance theory to measure the effects of potentially anticompetitive activity, evaluate mergers and acquisitions, change regulations, implement auctions to allocate resources, and establish transfer pricing rules.
 Finally, litigants and law firms are using economic and finance theory to help determine liability and to calculate damages in complex and high-stakes litigation.
-At times, companies and their counsel may require eDiscovery strategies for data preservation, collection, analysis, reporting, and delivery.
-As the need for complex economic and financial analysis becomes more widespread, companies and experience that are not available to them internally.
+At times, companies and their counsel may require eDiscovery strategies for data preservation, collection, analysis becomes more widespread, companies and governments are turning to outside consulting firms, such as ours, for access to the independent and specialized expertise and experience that are not available to them internally.
 In addition, companies are relying on management consultants for help analyzing, addressing, and solving strategic business problems involving market supply and demand dynamics, supply chains and sourcing, pricing, capital allocation, technology management, portfolio positioning, risk management, merger integration, and improving shareholder value.